 This is a big one.
 These are the pictures that will preserve memories of one of the most important (and hopefully one of the best!) days of your life.
 And what an industry it has become!
-Not only the wedding photography, but the whole kit and caboodle, all the way down to the commercial plumbers.
+Not only the wedding photography, but the whole kit and caboodle, all the way down to the graphic design firms Washington DC that we hired for all the creative work.
 As soon as you say “wedding,” tensions heighten and prices jump.
 Everything from the venue to the cutlery will be scrutinized.
 The people who do your place settings could be different from the people who provide the table cloths, and they could be different yet again from those who do the chair covers.
 The whole thing is a bit nuts.

 We all know those people.
 The people who have more pictures of their dog than they do themselves.
 The people who have more pictures of their cat than they do their boyfriend.
 Basically, more pictures of pest control services than people.
 Admittedly, I’m kind of one of those people.
 Well, it’s because I want to be able to show my other animal-obsessed friends my little feline and canine babies when they show me theirs!
 They all know what I look like, so what do I need pictures of myself on hand for, and they probs know what my boyfriend looks like, too (and even if they don’t, I mean, he’s cute, but he’s just a human … he’s no cat or dog), so logic dictates that the members of my family of whom I should have the most pictures on my phone are my pets!